yoarajota/my-custom-newsletter/scrapper/README.md

 ## 🚀 Features

+- 🕷️ Puppeteer: used for crate auto GUI.
 - 📁 Modular Structure: Organized by feature for easy navigation and scalability
 - 💨 Faster Execution with tsx: Rapid TypeScript execution with `tsx` and type checking with `tsc`
 - 🌐 Stable Node Environment: Latest LTS Node version in `.nvmrc`